 Are you looking for more information about the hike to Hanging Rock in Blue Mountains?
 This one hour Blue Mountains walk is one of the best hikes in the area.
 The unusual rock in the middle of the valley is a big draw card, especially for Instagrammers, but here’s the information you need to know about doing the Hanging Rock walk in Blue Mountains.

 I saw conflicting posts about how long the track actually was – some said 3.5km others said it was 11km but we decided to go with it anyway.

 8KM return from the second gate = 10KM return total

 When we arrived at the car park at the end of the fire track on Ridgewell Road in Blackheath, there were quite a few cars – but it didn’t phase me too much.

 There looked like a few paths by the gate but we just took the one directly opposite the gate which is named BURRAMOKO TRAIL.
 We saw a couple walking up who told us we were on the right path.

 Take the path opposite this gate

-After an hour of slow walking, we came to the Baltzer Lookout which was jaw droppingly stunning!
+After an hour of slow walking, we came to the Hanging Rock & Baltzer Lookout which is just amazing!
 I had read that the view was worth the walk but I never knew how worth it it was until we got there.
 It makes you feel like you’ve found this secret spot, it’s incredible!

 Can you spot me?
 At Baltzer Lookout

-When making your way over to the edge of hanging rock there’s a big gap in the cliff to jump over.
+When making your way over to the edge of Hanging Rock in Blue Mountains, there’s a big gap in the cliff to jump over.
 I had vaguely seen a picture of this on another site but there was no mention that the gap is a straight drop down.
 I contemplated it for a few seconds on how to jump it, but the gap was too big to do it safely so I had to turn back.